0xPolygon/cdk-validium-node/docs/diff/diff.md

 ### Config

-- removed hardcoded config options for testnet / mainnet.
+- removed hardcoded config options for testnet / mainnet / cardona.
 Those are meant to easilly config a netwrok of Polygon zkEVM Mainnet / Testnet Beta, but there's no such thing for Validium networks at the moment
 - duration marshlling: used at some point when this type was used in the API of the DAC.
 This is likely not used anymore and could be removed

 ### Data Availability